-Executive Council should memorialize its decision on GMO applications in a document accessible to for the decision and would be available for use in submitted. any appeal of an adverse decision.
-Such a document issues pertinent to their application and also inform other developers about issues that were of concern to the EC.
+any appeal of an adverse decision.
+Such a document would provide feed back to applicants about the Ensure that the Executive Council Gets the issues pertinent to their application and also inform other developers about issues that were of concern to the EC.